Microsoft EA Cost Optimization FAQs

 However, there are a few scenarios where mid-term negotiations happen:

-- If you add many licenses mid-term (far beyond initial estimates), you might negotiate a better discount on those additions.
+- If you add many licenses mid-term (far beyond the initial estimates), you may be able to negotiate a better discount on those additions.
 For example, if in year 2, you acquire a company and need 2,000 more seats, you could try to negotiate a special one-time discount for that increase (sometimes through an amendment).

-- If there are extraordinary circumstances (like a major economic downturn hitting your company), you could appeal to Microsoft for relief.
+- If there are extraordinary circumstances (such as a major economic downturn affecting your company), you may be eligible to appeal to Microsoft for relief.
 In some cases, Microsoft might offer payment flexibility or suggest converting to an Enterprise Subscription Agreement (EAS) to allow you to drop licenses.
-Still, they usually wonโt lower the agreed price per license mid-term.
+Still, they usually won’t lower the agreed price per license mid-term.

 However, outside of those, the mid-term is generally static.
 So, plan to optimize at renewal rather than expecting to change pricing mid-stream.